Activity General Health Oct 27, 2022

 Relieve Sunburn

 Your skin can burn if it gets too much sun without proper protection at festivals and concerts.
 To help heal your skin, it’s important to treat sunburn as soon as you notice it.
-Check out these tips to help relieve discomfort:

-Avoid soap.
-Soap dries out the skin and makes it worse.
+• Avoid soap: Soap dries out the skin and makes it worse.
 Don’t take bubble baths.
 This will also dry out the skin.
 If you prefer to cleanse with soap, use baby soap that will rinse off easily.
 Make sure to rinse all of the soap off.

-Hydrate.
-Hydrate your skin with aloe vera.
+• Hydrate: Hydrate your skin with aloe vera.
 Moisturize with locking cream or lotion.
 Hydrocortisone cream will help with the itch.
 Soak in an oatmeal bath.
 This can decrease inflammation and reduce itching.
 Many AVEENO® products have colloidal oatmeal in them, which will also help.

-Absorb the Heat.
-Place ice in a damp cloth and onto your skin.
+• Absorb the Heat: Place ice in a damp cloth and onto your skin.
 This will absorb some of the heat.
 You can even try using tea bags that have been dampened with cool water.
 There are antioxidants in tea that pull heat from the sunburn and repair your skin.

-Ease the Pain.
-Wear lightweight fabrics, nothing constrictive or too heavy.
+• Ease the Pain: Wear lightweight fabrics, nothing constrictive or too heavy.
 Resist the urge to pop blisters and peel skin.
 Sprinkle sheets with powder before sleeping to prevent friction and rubbing while sleeping.
 If the pain becomes too much to handle, take a pain reliever, such as Tylenol®.

 Replenish Nutrition